nsnarender5511/cpp-site/crules-website/docs/api-reference/git-api.md

 ---
-version: dev
+version: v0.1.0
-last_updated: 2023-07-13
+last_updated: 2023-03-29
-applies_to: crules (current development version)
+applies_to: cursor++ v0.1.0+
 ---

 # Git API Reference

-> 🔄 API reference for the Git integration utilities of crules.
+> 🔄 API reference for the Git integration utilities of cursor++.

 ## Overview

-The Git API provides utilities for interacting with Git repositories in crules.
+The Git API provides utilities for interacting with Git repositories in cursor++.
 It includes functions for Git repository detection, .gitignore management, and Git operations.

 This reference covers the most important types and functions in the Git package located at `/internal/git`.